Elliot2878/mushr-robotic-project/README.md

 In the src folder:<br>
 cybertruck2.py is the source code for part 1 (we set the parameters for green flag.
 To test part 1, please use green flag.
-If you have to use flag in other color, you should uncomment some code and tune the color range by yourself)<br>
+If you have to use flag in other color, you should uncomment some code and tune the color range by yourself).<br>
 part2.py is the source code for part 2<br>

 In the launch folder:<br>